sassoftware/saspy/saspy/doc/source/configuration.rst

 HTTP
 ====
-The access method is for the next generation of remote connectivity in SAS(R) Viya.
+This access method is for the next generation of remote connectivity in SAS(R) Viya.
 The Compute Service, which is what this connects to is not out yet.
 But when it ships, this access method will be used to connect to it.
 It will work from either Unix or Windows, client side, and will connect to any SAS platform supported by the Compute Service.